-As a Director of the Highland Park Ratepayers Association, you have a responsibility to the members of the Association to ensure that the affairs of the Association are conducted in an honest and lawful way, in accordance with the bylaws of the Association.
+As a Director of the Highland Park Rate Payer's Association, you have a responsibility to the members of the Association to ensure that all HPRPA affairs are conducted in an honest and lawful way, in accordance with the bylaws of the Association.
 By virtue of having been elected a Director, you have the responsibility to interpret and carry out the desires of the membership to the best of your ability.
 In a general sense, these desires are expressed through the bylaws and through the approved budget.

-Since the affairs of the Association are primarily conducted by monthly Board of Director meetings, it is important to the fulfilling of your responsibilities that your be in attendance at as many of these meetings as possible, and that you actively participate in these meetings.
-Many of the items discussed at theses meetings can be sensitive in nature, and you are expected to use good judgement in discussing these items outside the Board meetings.
+As the affairs of the Association are primarily conducted in monthly Board of Director meetings, your attendance is imperative.
+Many of the agenda items are sensitive in nature, and you are expected to use good judgement in discussing these items outside of Board meetings.
 In particular, the source of any complaint received by any member of the Board and subsequently brought before the Board for consideration shall remain confidential to the Board.
 Any Board member who violates this confidentiality will be expected to offer their resignation from the Board.

-Correspondence using the letterhead of the Association, or implying that the author is speaking on behalf of the Association of the Board of Directors should always be approved by a member of the Executive and sent by the Secretary.
-In extraordinary circumstances, were this is not possible, and where the correspondence cannot be delayed, the author should have the correspondence reviewed and agreed by at least one other Board member before it is sent.
+Correspondence using the letterhead of the Association, or implying that the author is speaking on behalf of the Association, should always be approved by a member of the Executive and sent by the Secretary.
+In extraordinary circumstances, where this is not possible, and where the correspondence cannot be delayed, the author should have the correspondence reviewed and agreed by at least one other Board member before it is sent.
 In all cases, copies of all correspondence sent and/or received shall be given to the Secretary for filing.